1.22.0 • Published 4 months ago

 CLI example

-• Will use current dir as repo and tag prefix name, try to find the latest tag in this repo with this prefix, look for changes since the last tag to HEAD and output a newer version according to conventional commit changes
+• Will use current dir as repo and tag prefix name, try to find the latest tag in this repo with this prefix, look for changes since the last tag to HEAD and output a newer version according to conventional commit changes.
+If there are not changes since the last tag, the latest tag will be returned.

 • Generate release notes according to changes made in the last 3 commits for changes in dir services/myservice of the repo